Panel 1

 For comparison purposes, the historical series of total road freight transport (domestic and international) is also reported, including the traffic of foreign carriers (EU-27 and EU-28).

-Regarding freight transport intensity (all modes), measured as tonne-kilometres per unit of GDP for national hauliers (road > 50 km), the historical trend—despite the limitations in freight traffic estimates highlighted in the notes to Table 3—shows a notable decline between 2011 and 2015.
-Between 2016 and 2019, the indicator increased, reflecting the broader economic recovery.
-In 2022, the index shows a year-on-year decrease.
+With reference to freight transport intensity (all modes), measured as tonne-kilometres per unit of income for national carriers (road transport over 50 km), the historical series — while taking into account the limitations in the reliability of the estimates noted in the footnote to Table 3 — shows a significant decline in the period 2011–2015, followed by a growth phase between 2016 and 2020, in conjunction with the economic recovery.
+In 2023, the indicator shows a slight decrease compared to 2022.

-The evolution of road freight intensity, measured in vehicle-kilometres per unit of GDP (Table 3), mirrors the trend of total freight traffic, peaking around 2007.
+The evolution of road freight transport intensity, measured as vehicle-kilometres relative to income (Table 3), broadly follows the trend of total traffic, with a peak value recorded around 2006.